Key Takeaways

 Winter White Dwarf Hamster

 Weighing under two ounces, Winter Whites are tiny but mighty in the friendship department.
 They typically get along well with humans and enjoy interactive play.
-They’re also comfortable living with other Winter Whites, provided they’re introduced early and have plenty of space to establish their own territories.
+They're also comfortable living with other Winter Whites, provided they're introduced early and have enough space.

 Species Overview